-It might therefore require us to be a little more discerning about language and ask for which definition of science the person lecturing us is using.
+It might therefore require us to be a little more discerning about our language and ask for which definition of science the person lecturing us is using.
 At the least if he/she cannot understand our question we can have a good idea that that person is, to be generous, on shaky ground and we should not pay too much attention to what they have to say on the subject.

 Does the thoughtful clinician do science, of course.
-Does he/she do the same science as our researchers yes within the confines of the above discuss.
+Does he/she do the same science as our researchers yes within the confines of the above discussion.
 Does he/she do it in the same manner as the researcher, of course not.
 The clinician’s objective is to help the patient get better while the main objective of the researcher should be the discovery of some new paradigm, principle, theory law, technique that will help the clinician better treat the patient.
 The main difference between the researcher and the clinician in the practice of science is that the researcher often wants to control most if not all variables not being manipulated and needs to make detailed notes on all aspects of the experiment, the clinician does not.
 There are differences in reporting the results of the treatment/experiment but these are minor and it cannot be argued that the methodological and thoughtful clinician is practicing science on an hourly basis.

 The one thing that we can all agree on is that the researchers need to seek out the best evidence as to what works and the clinician needs to use the best available evidence.
 Most times this evidence will not be the result of experiment because the experiment has not yet been done and in a few instances it will be experimental evidence because not only has the experiment been done but it has been found to be useful to the clinician.
 The researcher must understand that the final consumer of their work is the clinician and so not only must the research be intrinsically sound but there must be good external validity and relevance.

 On the other hand often the clinician is not the most discerning of consumers.
 Authority is all too frequently substituted for rationality and the critical acquisition of information.
-Things are accepted on the basis of who says it and what is fashionable (this criticism may also be leveled at researchers although not to the same degree) rather than what evidence is there for the practice and often a short search of the literature and sometimes even into the anatomy book will dispel the vomitus that is being spewed out.
+Things are accepted on the basis of who says it and what is fashionable (this criticism may also be leveled at researchers although not to the same degree) rather than what evidence is present for the practice and often a short search of the literature and sometimes even into the anatomy book will dispel the vomitus that is being spewed out.

-To illustrate the dangers of authority, here are four quotes from Lord Kelvin one of the great figures of all times in physics.
+To illustrate the dangers of authority, here are four quotes from Lord Kelvin (1824-1907) one of the great figures in physics.

 “There is nothing more to be discovered in physics, all that remains is more precise measurement.”